Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-3.md

 ####

-I mentioned this in the [first post](/posts/journey-behind-velocity-lapse-part-1/) of this series, but early on, when I first started designing the app, I came across something profound.
+I mentioned this in the [first post](/posts/journey-behind-velocity-lapse-part-1/) of this series, that early on, when I first started designing the app, I came across something profound.

 In [this video](https://www.youtube.com/watch?v=pfzxL9lXSdE) about app marketing strategies, he explains a few points which I think are worth sharing here.

 The first one is, of course: **Make the app 'great'.
 Because a "just okay" app is hard to market.**

 In order for an app to be successful (on a grand scale), it should be something you are proud of and something you (would) use every day.
-It should be a legacy, your "life's work", something you tell your grandchildren about.
+It should be a legacy, your "life's work", something "you tell your grandchildren about" (Perhaps that's a little extreme, but it makes the point).

 Another words, the app really *is* great.